usdoj-crt/crt-portal/docs/maintenance_or_infrequent_tasks.md

     aws s3 cp ./your-path-to-ca-bundle-file s3://${BUCKET_NAME}/sso/ca_bundle.pem

+Add `sso-creds` to the seervices part of the manifest.
+That will bind the bucket to the app on deploy.
 To add sso to another environment, follow the steps above and add the AUTH_RELYING_PARTY_ID and AUTH_AUDIENCE to the relevant manifest.

 Make sure to update the auth settings to include the new environment.